Goodbye letters from PokerStars to Chinese players

 PokerStars going nowhere?

-However, in such profitable markets like China, gaming companies work hard to find turnarounds to launder their operation, but at the same time, not leaving such a promising market.
+However, in such profitable markets like China, gaming companies work hard to find turnarounds to launder their operation, but at the same time, not leave such a promising market.
 And in the case of China, such an exit is already available and used by the room.

 PokerStars.COM, and .EU will exit China (the email came from the last one), but the room has two alternatives: